 How to revive a prayer plant?

 The plant could start dying if the conditions are inadequate, especially humidity.
-To revive it, mist it on regular basis.
+Talking about how to revive a prayer plant the fastest you can, mist it on regular basis.
 Put a pebble tray with water under the pot, and you will ensure a constant optimal level of moisture.

 Are prayer plants poisonous to cats?